DMConklin/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?
+It eliminates prop drilling
 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
-Why is the store known as a 'single source of truth' in a redux application?
+Why is the store known as a 'single source of truth' in a redux application? actions are objects with a specified type and an optional payload and are passed to a reducer to where the reducer performs some logic based on the action type.
+The store is the place we store our immutable state.
 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
+Appplication state is state used throughout or application and component state is state specific to a component.
 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
+  Middleware that lets you call action creators that return a function instead of an action object
 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!
+  Context API
 ## Project Set Up

 Follow these steps to set up your project: